 At times, they have to bond heavy components for decades.
 At times, they are required to be removable without leaving any residue.
 Some are much thinner than a single hair.
-And some may serve as a shock absorber.
+And some may serve like a shock absorber.
 If necessary, they should either conduct electricity or protect against it.
 Light and heat management are also part of their many tasks.
-Nowadays, adhesive tapes are multi-talented and often do their demanding work "in the dark".
+Nowadays, adhesive tapes are multi-talents and often do their demanding work "in the dark".
 As diverse as their functions are, the development process behind them is just as fascinating.
 Dive into the wide world of adhesive technology at tesa.

 Product and Technology Development